 There are so many things that need to be to done in the fall to winterize your garden.
 Which is where this fall garden cleanup checklist comes in handy!
 All the tasks in one place.
-With a free downloadable that you can print off and check things off as you go.
+With a free printable that you can use to check things off as you go.

 Along with the ghosts and gremlins of late October comes the time to put the garden to bed for the winter.